Managing ScienceLogic Libraries

 • Copy your project's python wheel file into your new project folder.

-2. mkdir my project
+2. mkdir myproject

 cp silo_demo-0.0.7-py2.py3-none-any.whl myproject/

 3. Download a complete set of python dependencies for your python package.
-In this example case there is a dependency on requests.
-To download the dependency package, you need to change the project directory to download the package and any transitive dependencies using the python binary path in your execution environment.
+In this example case, there is a dependency on requests.
+To download the dependency package, you need to change the project directory to download the package and any transitive dependencies using the Python binary path in your execution environment.

 4. cd myproject